-The following illustration shows a NetBackup master server with PC clients, defined here as Windows or Macintosh clients.
+The following illustration shows a NetBackup master server with PC (Windows) clients.
 Server configuration is the same as it is for UNIX clients.
 These clients do not have inetd.conf entries.

 All applicable network configuration must be updated to reflect the NetBackup information.
 For example, this information could include the /etc/hosts file and NIS, and DNS (if used).